RocketChat/docs-old/content/Basic/contributor_info.md

 If you see some issue you are willing to work on, just comment on it.
 We will add a [In Progress label](https://github.com/RocketChat/Rocket.Chat/labels/stat%3A%20in%20progress), and that's it!

 ### You don't have to write code to contribute
-We are always looking for help with creating or updating documentation (including this wiki), testing our apps (web, desktop and mobile) and reporting bugs.
+We are always looking for help with creating or updating documentation, testing our apps (web, desktop and mobile) and reporting bugs.

 ### Submitting Pull Requests
 For contributions to code or documentation, you can fork the material, apply your contribution, and submit a [Pull Request] (https://help.github.com/articles/using-pull-requests/).